e-sites/Jsend/README.md

-JSend 2.0 - WORK IN PROGRESS
+JSend 2.0 beta
 =====

-## You are warned, this is not a stable branch yet ##
+# Release info
+This is no stable release yet, it's still in beta.
+With that said, we believe this release is feature-complete and thus is stable enough for development usage and testing.
+Should you have feedback, questions or issues, then please report them via the [issues](https://github.com/e-sites/Jsend/issues).

+# What is JSend.js?

-JSend is a native AJAX implementation that strictly handles JSend responses according to the non-official JSend spec.
+JSend.js is a native AJAX implementation that strictly handles JSend responses according to the non-official JSend spec.
 Whilst the spec provides rules for a consistent JSON response, our script gives developers the functionality to handle the actual communication based on this format.

 More info, demo's and unit tests can be found at: [github.e-sites.nl/jsend](http://github.e-sites.nl/jsend)